top of page

 Safeguarding will no longer simply be part of leadership and management – it will be evaluated on a ‘met’/‘not met’ basis and flagged high on the report card.

-Inspectors will place greater emphasis on how schools support disadvantaged, vulnerable or SEND pupils, and on inclusion more broadly.
+Inspectors will place greater emphasis on how schools support disadvantaged, vulnerable, or SEND pupils, and on inclusion more broadly.
 The new report card will reflect this with a specific inclusion-focused strand.
+However, after pilot inspections, some leaders raised concerns about how the new “achievement” category might affect inclusivity.
+Ofsted has now clarified its expectations: pupils should “typically” achieve well, recognising that in small cohorts or special settings, published data may not always reflect true achievement.
+This helps ensure the framework remains fair and inclusive.

 For early years settings, the inspection cycle will shorten; for example, the interval between inspections will reduce from six years to four years in some cases.

-From 10 November 2025 routine inspections under the new framework begin.
+From 10 November 2025, routine inspections under the new framework begin.
 However, initially, voluntary inspections (i.e., schools choosing to be inspected under the new regime) will proceed after that date, with full rollout later.
+During pilot inspections, Ofsted also adjusted how inspection teams operate in small schools, helping to make the process smoother and more manageable.

 Why These Changes Matter